-Watches and outdoor watches are convenient, designed for use in mountain climbing and outdoor activities.
+Outdoor watches, which are watches designed for use in mountain climbing and other outdoor activities, are convenient

-Looking back at my own situation, I have been traveling through a variety of different types of wristwatches for over 10 years, starting with the CASIO PRO TREK series He is currently active in the Garmin Fenix 6X Pro Dual Power .
-It's a model that's not cheap, but I've never thought of the two letters of regret.
-After all, this unique sense of security and convenience you can get no matter where you are, has such a devastating charm that you can't go back to once you use it.
+I've been experimenting with various types of watches for over 10 years, starting with the CASIO PRO TREK series I first purchased the Garmin Fenix 6X Pro Dual Power .
+It's not a cheap model, but I've never regretted it.
+The unparalleled sense of security and convenience it offers, no matter where you are, is so compelling that once you try it, you'll never go back.

-In this article, for those who are seriously looking to get an outdoor watch, we will introduce various types of recommended models, while also organizing the points you should check out when purchasing, such as differences, structure, features, and useful features.
+In this article, we will introduce various types of recommended models for those who are seriously considering purchasing an outdoor watch, and outline the points you should check when purchasing, such as their differences, structure, features, and useful functions

 table of contents

-- 1st overall: Garmin fēnix 7X Sapphire Dual Power Ti Carbon Gray DLC From alpinists to trail runners.
-Flagship for all athletes who challenge the limits
+- Overall 1st Place: Garmin fēnix 7X Sapphire Dual Power Ti Carbon Gray DLC From alpinists to trail runners.
+A flagship for all athletes who challenge the limits

-- Runner-up 1: COROS VERTIX 2 GPS Adventure Watch A lightweight, robust and highly functional adventure watch with excellent operability
+- Runner-up: COROS VERTIX 2 GPS Adventure Watch - A lightweight, durable, highly functional, and easy-to-use adventure watch

-- Runner-up 2: SUUNTO 9 PEAK Lightweight, robust and stylish body packed with advanced features
+- Runner-up 2: SUUNTO 9 PEAK - Lightweight, durable, and stylish, packed with advanced features

-- High-value performance model with a rich functionality: Garmin Instinct 2 Dual Power Tactical Edition Black Enhanced solar power generation to achieve "toughness + long battery"
+- Garmin Instinct 2 Dual Power Tactical Edition Black: A high-performance model with a full range of features.
+Enhanced solar power generation provides "toughness + long battery life."

-- A high-value model that satisfies the price: Casio Pro Trek PRG-270-1JF PRO TREK brand, with reliable basic functions and durability, while also offering beginner-friendly prices and ease of use.
+- A great value model at a great price: Casio Pro Trek PRG-270-1JF.
+This PRO TREK watch offers reliable basic functionality and durability, while also being beginner-friendly and easy to use

-- Recommended for those who are mainly used for everyday use and want to go outdoors: Apple Watch Series 7 Improved durability and visibility, making it easier to use outdoors
+- Recommended for those who mainly use it for everyday wear and a little outdoor fun: Apple Watch Series 7: Improved durability and visibility, making it easier to use outdoors

-- How to Choose: 7 Tips to Choose Your Outdoor Watch Smartly
+- How to Choose: 7 Tips for Choosing the Right Outdoor Watch

-- Point 1: Choose your outdoor watch type
+- Point 1: Choose the type of outdoor watch

-- Point 2: What functions do you need?
+- Point 2: What features do you need?

-- Point 3: Durability, waterproofness, low temperature operation
+- Point 3: Durability, waterproofing, and operation at low temperatures

 - Point 4: Operating time (battery life)